How we buy

 - RLA Guidelines (PDF)

-- General Conditions of Contract the ICs (PDF)
+- General Conditions of Contract for the Services of ICs (PDF)

 - UN Supplier Code of Conduct (PDF)

 - UNDP Anti-Fraud Policy (PDF)

 - UNDP Social and Environmental Standards (SES) (PDF)